tcbutler320/tcbutler320/readme.md

-__About Me__
+## 👋 About Me

-I'm a graduate student at Georgetown's Walsh School of Foreign Service, focused on Security, Technology, and Eastern Europe.
-In my professional life I'm a penetration tester and red teamer at Deloitte, and spend my free time doing independent security research and maintaining open source projects.
+I'm a penetration tester and red teamer at Deloitte, workings towards my Master's degree in Security Studies at <a href="https://css.georgetown.edu/">Georgetown's Walsh School of Foreign Service</a>, focused on Technology, Security, and Eastern Europe.
+In my free time I conduct independent security research on open-source and embedded devices, and maintain open source projects on red team tools.
 I hold the eWPT and eJPT certifications, and am working towards my OSCP.
-My freelance research includes 3 CVE's ([CVE-2021-35956](https://nvd.nist.gov/vuln/detail/CVE-2021-35956), [CVE-2021-3441](https://nvd.nist.gov/vuln/detail/CVE-2021-3441), [CVE-2021-38701](https://nvd.nist.gov/vuln/detail/CVE-2021-38701)) and a nomination to the [Motorola Solutions Bug Bounty Hall of Fame](https://www.motorolasolutions.com/en_us/about/security-vulnerability/hall-of-fame.html).

 __Featured Security Research__